If you need to report that an adult is being neglected, harmed or at risk, or has care and support needs, visit adult abuse and safeguarding.

 • are a relative and need to complain on behalf of a family member who has passed away.

-If you have a private arrangement with a care provider, you will need to raise your complaint with them.
+If you have a private arrangement with a care provider, you'll need to raise your complaint with them.

 A member of our Customer Relations Team can assist you if you need help to make a complaint or require an advocate.